airosa/sdmx-prototype-json/proto-2013-01/field-guide-jsonseries.md

 ### dataSets

 *Array* *nullable*. *DataSets* field is an array of *[DataSet](#DataSet)* objects.
-In typical cases, the file will contain one data set.
-However, in some cases, such as when retrieveing, from an SDMX 2.1 web service, what has changed in the data source since the last time the same query was performed, the web service might return more than one dataset.
+In typical cases, the file will contain only one data set.
+However, in some cases, such as when retrieveing, from an SDMX 2.1 web service, what has changed in the data source since in particular point in time, the web service might return more than one dataset.
 Example:

     "dataSets": [
       {